 Mária’s distinctive style departs from traditional portraiture by focusing on experimentation with space, color, and atmosphere.
-Taking an interest in communist-era architecture and public spaces, Maria transforms each scene with a modern freshness that highlights the depth and range of her creative palette.
+Taking an interest in communist-era architecture, Maria transforms each scene with a modern freshness that highlights the depth and range of her creative palette.
 Throughout her oeuvre the human body is more or less a peripheral afterthought, often portrayed as aloof and demure rather than substantive.
-Carefully composed figures create thematic, dream-like scenes with ordinary objects.
+These carefully composed figures create thematic, dream-like scenes with ordinary objects.
 Her images hold a silent tension that hints at emergent possibilities under the lilt of clean and smooth surfaces.

 There is often a sense of cool detachment and liminality in Maria’s work.
-Routine actions such as exercise, doctor appointments, and domestic tasks are reframed with a visual purity that is soothing and symmetrical and at times reverberant with an ethereal stillness.
+Routine actions such as exercise, doctor appointments, and domestic tasks are reframed with a visual purity that is soothing and symmetrical and at times reverberant with ethereal stillness.
 The overall effect evokes a contemplative silence in an extended moment of promise and awareness—a quality difficult to achieve in the rapid pace of modern life.
 Maria’s postmodern vision boldly articulates a dialog that compels the viewer to respond to the mystery, loneliness, and isolation of the human experience.
-Nevertheless, deeply embedded within the aqueous pastels, Maria’s compositions hold to a celebratory elegance that transforms the viewer’s gaze into an enduring reverence for life’s simple beauty.
+Deeply embedded within aqueous pastels Maria’s compositions hold a celebratory elegance that transforms the viewer’s gaze into an enduring reverence for life’s simple beauty.